-To understand what human-centered design is, let’s start with what it isn’t.
+To understand human-centered design, let’s start with what it isn’t.

 Imagine you work at a gaming design company, and one day your boss comes to you and says, “Teenagers these days -- they need to get off their phones.
 Let’s design a crossword-puzzle board game for teenagers -- they’d welcome the opportunity to get offline.”

 Your boss has good intentions, but his intentions don’t match your consumer’s reality.
-His idea isn’t empathetic towards a teenager’s actual passions, and it isn’t a solution that fits their actual wants and needs.
+His idea isn’t empathetic towards a teenager’s passions, and it isn’t a solution that fits their wants and needs.

 What is human-centered design?

 Human-centered design is a problem-solving method that requires you to put your consumer’s needs first when tackling an issue.
 To use human-centered design for your creative process, you must know your consumer deeply, empathize with a real problem they face, and come up with solutions they’d embrace.
 Human-centered design means creating products to solve your consumer’s struggles and help them live better, easier lives.

 Now, let’s look at a real example of human-centered design: meal subscription boxes.

 Take HelloFresh, founded in 2011 by Dominik Richter, Thomas Griesel, and Jessica Nilsson.
 The company delivers a box of fresh food to your door, with easy recipes included.
 The founders recognized that people have trouble finding time to shop for groceries and struggle to create healthy, affordable meals -- they came up with a solution to both problems.

 Unlike your boss in the first example, the HelloFresh founders didn’t develop an idea unrelated to real consumer needs.
 Instead, they recognized a struggle someone was facing and then worked to invent a solution.
 In this way, it’s arguable that human-centered design is a safer and more trustworthy approach to problem-solving.